 Here’s the setup: Half of Ctrip’s call center employees were given the option of working from home for nine months.
 While they telecommuted, half of their co-workers stayed in the office.

 The result?
-The home-based workers completed 13.5% more calls – almost an extra full weekday.
+Through call center analytics, Ctrip found that the home-based workers completed 13.5% more calls – almost an extra full weekday.
 They also quit half as often as their cubicled peers.
 And they reported far higher job satisfaction.
 Ctrip got another benefit, too: They estimate they saved $1,900 per employee in reduced office space and furniture costs.

 Why such great results?
 The researchers think a big part of the success came from the added quiet of the home workers’ surroundings.
 The workers also didn’t get distracted by office politics and chatting, even if it was to have a slice of someone’s birthday cake.
 They also started work earlier, took shorter breaks and lunches, and had fewer sick days.
 We need to remember that just because we’re in an office doesn’t mean we’re going to be productive: